micmejia/bible-dump/NKJV/Ezekiel/Ezek 39.md

 ###### 1
-"And you, son of man, prophesy against Gog, and say, 'Thus says the Lord God: "Behold, I _am_ against you, O Gog, [^a]the prince of Rosh, Meshech, and Tubal;
+"And you, son of man, prophesy against Gog, and say, 'Thus says the Lord God: "Behold, I _am_ against you, O Gog, the prince of Rosh, Meshech, and Tubal;

 ###### 2
 and I will turn you around and lead you on, bringing you up from the far north, and bring you against the mountains of Israel.